moonbitlang/x/benchmark/README.md

 # moonbitlang/x/benchmark

+Notice that this package is deprecated, use `moon bench` instead.

 ## Overview

 This section provides some benchmark APIs, which are unstable and may be removed or modified at any time.